EASS-HIT-PART-A-2022-CLASS-III/IsraelFLights/readme.md

 - `fetch_flights_periodically.py` - Python script to fetch flight data periodically.
 -
 ## End points:
-Certainly!
-Here's a breakdown of the endpoints in the FastAPI backend and what each of them does:

 1. GET `/flights`
    - Retrieves a list of flights.